 However, it is perhaps most difficult for individuals who identify as LGBTQ.
 While the last few decades have brought about a shift in attitudes, perceptions, and acceptance that is helping to break down the prejudice, discrimination, and violence that sexual minorities have historically faced, we as a society still have so much further to go.

-The difficulties and challenges those in LGBTQ community face just for their sexual and gender identity put them at a significantly higher risk of both mental health and substance use disorders.
+The difficulties and challenges those in the LGBTQ community face just for their sexual and gender identity put them at a significantly higher risk of both mental health and substance use disorders.
 With the heavy social stigma that is still attached to differing sexual and gender identities, issues concerning mental health, and substance abuse as well, it is no wonder that many people who identify as LGBTQ and struggle with either just addiction or a co-occurring disorder besides are unable to receive the treatment they need.

 Luckily, even if these issues are not changing as quickly as they ought to be, they are still changing for the better as more and more recovery facilities are making it a point to offer LGBTQ-specific recovery services and provide an overall friendlier space for successful addiction recovery.